 No solar panels are damage proof, but some flexible solar panels are more prone to damage by impact.
 For example, if there’s a hail storm or somebody accidentally steps on the panels, the cells can suffer damage because there’s no glass to protect them.

-That said, there are some flexible solar panels that feature tough designs which can withstand impact, such as the Gioco panels.
+That said, there are some flexible solar panels that feature tough designs which can withstand impact.
 The eArc panels are also tough - they have been hail tested with ice stones of 35mm diameter and 200g mass at 39.5m per sec.

 Flexible Solar Panels Can Get Scratched Easily

 Another problem with flexible solar panels is how easily they can be scratched.
 It all comes down to how they do not use tempered glass or aluminium frames.
 Low hanging branches may be all it takes to scratch the solar cells through the laminate.

 Are flexible solar panels right for you?
 It depends what you want to use them for.
 If you have a curved roof or want to use solar on a boat, they provide exceptional performance with all the benefits of ultra-lightweight design and versatility.
 But there are drawbacks, with the biggest being that they can damage easily.
 Our tip?
-Buy a high-quality brand, like eArc, Gioco, Solraiser or Solbian, who have innovated to overcome weaknesses with brilliant tough designs.
+Buy a high-quality brand, like eArc, Solraiser or Solbian, who have innovated to overcome weaknesses with brilliant tough designs.